danalvarez5280/HeadCount/README.md

 This application was built using the `create-react-app` boilerplate.
 This boilerplate provides a lot of build in content and dependencies for free.
 Take a few minutes to read through [the documentation](https://github.com/facebookincubator/create-react-app), and remember to refer back to these docs if you run into unexpected issues.

+## Set Up

+Fork this project

+Run `npm install` from the root directory

+Run `npm start` and visit localhost:3000 in your browser

+You can begin running your tests with `npm test`

 ## Project Goals

 * Separate application logic into small, testable functions.
 * Create modular, reusable React components.
 * Use propTypes to validate props passed to each component.